foxcastillo/Data-Structures-Algorithms/README.md

 Big O notation is a symbolism used to define the asymptotic action of functions in complexity theory, computer science, and mathematics.
 It essentially shows you how quickly a role expands or declines.

 #### Big Ω Omega Notation:
+The big Omega() function, which is similar to big O notation, is used in computer science to define an algorithm's output or complexity.

 #### Theta Θ Notation: